ritaturk/xenko-docs/manual/getting-started/use-a-script.md

 In this page, you’ll learn how to attach a script to an entity, how to test a script, and how to debug a script.

-Game Studio enables you to easily attach, test, and debug the script you’ve created.

 ## Attach a script

 You can attach a script to your entity either from the **Add component** section of [Game Studio](xref:game-studio) or through code.